For questions not covered in this section, please contact us at email@example.com

 The official offer of admission package will contain specific instructions.
-These will be released on May 18, 2018.
-In the ORPAS online portal, on May 18, it will simply show whether you have a University of Toronto MScOT program offer or not; the ORPAS portal will not display your campus assignment.
-Instead, an email from us on May 18 will state your campus assignment, as either UTSG (Toronto St. George campus) or UTM (Mississauga campus), and the package mailed shortly thereafter will have a campus assignment letter.
+In the ORPAS online portal, on the official offer date, it will simply show whether you have a University of Toronto MScOT program offer or not; the ORPAS portal will not display your campus assignment.
+Instead, an email from us on the offer date will state your campus assignment, as either UTSG (Toronto St. George campus) or UTM (Mississauga campus), and the package mailed shortly thereafter will have an official campus assignment letter.
 (NOTE: due to COVID-19 restrictions, this information may be delivered in an electronic [email] format only).

 Once assigned to a campus you will remain there for the duration of the program.
 Campus assignment is permanent; you may not transfer between campuses.

 CAMPUS ASSIGNMENT – TEACHING, RESEARCH, AND FIELDWORK (added February 2018)

 There will be one full time faculty member and one full time staff member on site at all times.
 Other core faculty will be on-site during the week, for example, approximately 25% or more of the lectures will be broadcast from UTM, and some faculty members are choosing to work certain days in Mississauga.
 All MScOT students will have access to a faculty advisor and a research supervisor.
 Once students are connected with their faculty advisors and research supervisors, students typically contact them by email first, and arrange in-person or Skype meetings as needed.

 Yes – Fieldwork faculty will ensure that you have equitable access to placement opportunities regardless of which campus you are assigned to.